 - Oversee the final production of their designs

-Larger apparel companies typically employ a team of designers headed by a creative designer.
-Some fashion designers specialize in clothing, footwear, or accessory design, but others create designs in all three fashion categories.
+Larger apparel companies typically employ a team of designers headed by a creative director.
+Some fashion designers specialize in clothing, footwear, or accessory design; others create designs in all three fashion categories.

-For some fashion designers, the first step in creating a new design is researching current fashion and making predictions of future trends, using trend reports published by fashion industry trade groups.
+For some fashion designers, the first step in creating a new design is researching current fashion and making predictions about future trends using trend reports published by fashion industry trade groups.
 Other fashion designers create collections from inspirations they get from their regular surroundings, from the cultures they have experienced and places they have visited, or from various art media that inspire them.

 After they have an initial idea, fashion designers try out various fabrics and produce a prototype, often with less expensive material than will be used in the final product.
 They work with models to see how the design will look and adjust the designs as needed.

-The designers produce samples with the actual materials that will be used in manufacturing.
-Samples that get good responses from editors or trade and fashion shows are then manufactured and sold to consumers.
+Designers produce samples with the actual materials that will be used in manufacturing.
+Samples that get good responses from fashion editors or trade and fashion shows are then manufactured and sold to consumers.

-The Internet and e-commerce allow fashion designers to offer their products outside of the traditional brick-and-mortar stores.
-Instead they can ship directly to the consumer, without having to invest in a physical shop to showcase their products lines.
+The Internet and e-commerce allow fashion designers to offer their products outside of traditional brick-and-mortar stores.
+These designers can ship directly to the consumer, without having to invest in a physical shop to showcase their product lines.

 The following are examples of types of fashion designers:

-Clothing designers create and help produce men's, women's, and children's apparel, including casual wear, suits, sportswear, evening wear, outerwear, maternity, and intimate apparel.
+Clothing designers create and help produce men’s, women’s, and children’s apparel, including casual wear, suits, sportswear, evening wear, outerwear, maternity clothing, and intimate apparel.